vuonghv/libdasm/pydasm/README.md

 1. What is pydasm?
 ==================

-pydasm is a python wrapper for libdasm.
+pydasm is a python wrapper for libdasm and support both of python 2 and 3.

 It attempts to capture all the functionality of libdasm and bring its versatility to Python.
 To the best of my knowledge there's no Python module for easily disassembling code.

 (Some monstrosities parsing objdump's output are the closest to it) So, now there's one, and a pretty fine one I hope :)